-Paul Paschal is an writer, dramaturg, performer and organiser.
+Paul Paschal is an artist, writer, researcher, dramaturg and performer.
 He was born and raised in Dublin, moved to the UK in 2009, and has been living in Nottingham since 2016.
+His work addresses and embraces relational complexities, unflattering feeling, and perversity.
+Through his blog Ghosts, Guest Hosts, Demons, Stewards, he reflects on the landscape of publicly-funded arts in the UK.

 His writing practice developed through documenting the work of a generation of UK experimental dance artists – including Neve Harrington, Tim Spooner, Jamila Johnson-Small, and Lucy Suggate – for platforms such as Exeunt and DRAFF (2016-2018).
-He regularly presents his writing in both arts and academic conferences, and has contributed essays on embroidered wounds to the journal Metaphor as Metamorphosis (July 2021) and on the un/sustainability of grassroots artist studios to New Critique (December 2021).
+He regularly presents his writing in both arts and academic conferences; and has written essays on embroidered wounds for the journal Metaphor as Metamorphosis (July 2021), on the un/sustainability of grassroots artist studios for New Critique (December 2021), and on the tensions of pursuing artistic research in UK universities for Dance Research (December 2023; in collaboration with Efrosini Protopapa).
 In 2023, he developed his first chapbook of poetry, Love to all lovers, which chronicles some of the intimacies and exchanges at play in gay male hookup culture.

 Paul’s work as a dramaturg arises from the dialogues he sustains with a number of artists across a range of disciplines.
 This dramaturgical support responds the particular needs of each collaborator and context, and can include conversation, facilitation, administration, producing, directing, documentation and writing.
 Some of the projects he has supported include: Christopher Matthews’ my body’s no.1 (Sadler’s Wells, London, 2020), Jez Dolan and Ingibjörg Yr Skarphéthinsdóttir’s Is He On The Line…?
 (Heads Up Festival, Hull, 2019), Gareth Cutter’s Come Closer (Home, Manchester, 2019), Amy Lawrence’s TUCH (Royal Exchange, Manchester, 2018), Andy Edwards’ In Burrows (Tron Theatre, Glasgow, 2018), and Sam Pardes’s What have I got to show for it?
 (Screwed Festival, Bunker Theatre, London, 2017).